Setting realistic expectations

 Aggregate bond valuation measures are market-capitalization-weighted averages of intermediate-term credit and Treasury valuation percentiles for the U.S. and global ex-U.S. (market-capitalization-weighted averages of the euro area, the U.K., Japan, Canada, and Australia).
 Treasury valuation measures are the key rate duration-weighted average of our fair-value model.
 Intermediate credit, high-yield credit, mortgage-backed securities (MBS), and emerging markets sovereign debt valuation measures are based on current spreads relative to the VCMM simulation of spreads in year 30 of our forecast.
 The Treasury Inflation-Protected Securities (TIPS) valuation measure is based on the 10-year annualized inflation forecast relative to our equilibrium forecast for inflation.

-IMPORTANT: The projections and other information generated by the VCMM regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.
+IMPORTANT: The projections and other information generated by the Vanguard Capital Markets Model® (VCMM) regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.
 Distribution of return outcomes from VCMM are derived from 10,000 simulations for each modeled asset class.
-Simulations as of June 30, 2024, and November 8, 2024.
+Simulations as of December 31, 2024, and March 31, 2025.
 Results from the model may vary with each use and over time.
 For more information, please see the Notes section below.

 1 Our fair-value measure of the market’s cyclically adjusted price/earnings (CAPE) ratio starts with the CAPE metric established by Robert Shiller of Yale University.
 That measure reflects the last 10 years of corporate earnings, which smooths valuations based on current prices and profits.
 We build upon the Shiller CAPE by estimating fair values in relation to prevailing interest and inflation rates.